 Santorini Greece: Best Places to Eat in Oia

-This post is focused on places to eat in Oia.
+This post is highlighting places to eat in Oia.
 If you want some insight about places to stay, click here.

 For this trip to Greece I was traveling with a friend who is vegetarian, so since I like to eat mainly meat-free anyway, I just decided to commit fully to eating alongside her and forego meat and fish--and it turned out I ate as well as ever!